FB

 1. Building Trust

-Investing in advancing women in tech leadership through executive branding can help build trust with customers and stakeholders.
-A strong personal brand for the senior leader can enhance their reputation, expertise, and influence.
-This, in turn, reflects positively on the
+Enhancing women in tech leadership through executive branding cultivates trust with customers and stakeholders.
+A strong personal brand elevates a leader’s reputation and influence, reflecting positively on the company’s credibility and values, thus enhancing competitive advantage.

 2. Attracting Talent